afuh/rick-and-morty-api-node/README.md

 - `getEpisode()`
 - `getLocation()`

 All the methods work in the same way.
-The only exception is the queries that you can pass as ab object to each method.
+The only exception is the queries that you can pass as an object to each method.
 To know more about the schema of each response, please check [here](https://rickandmortyapi.com/documentation/#character-schema)

 ### Get by ID